nshebang/rhizomebbs/README.md

 * pm2 (installed globally from npm)
 * (optional) nginx

-The database is managed by a simple NodeJS SQLite library.
+The database is managed by a simple NodeJS SQLite3 library, and the migration will be executed automatically the first time you run the software, so you don't need to install any additional database packages or do any extra actions.

 ## Installation
 1. Clone the repo: `git clone https://github.com/nshebang/rhizomebbs`